torbiak/creeperkeeper/README.md

 Easily download Vines and create compilations with subtitles generated from metadata.

-Uses vine.co's API to get a user's posted and liked videos, and ffmpeg to render the subtitles and combine them all.
+Uses vine.co's API to get a user's posted videos, and ffmpeg to render the subtitles and combine them all.

-**2017-02-01: Vine's API has changed and Creeper Keeper cannot currently download any vines.**
+**2017-02-02: Vine's API has changed and users' likes and reposts are no longer available.
+Only original posts can be downloaded.**

-**2017-01-23: Note that while reposts no longer appear on users' pages on Vine's web site and the links to users' likes are gone, they are both still available via the API, and Creeper Keeper can still download them.
-Likes can still be viewed by going to a user's likes URL (eg `https://vine.co/Mielmonster/likes`).**

 ## Synopsis

-    # Download Vines related to a URL for a single Vine or a user's posts or
+    # Download Vines related to a URL for a single Vine or a user's posts
-    # likes and write an M3U playlist for them.
+    # write an M3U playlist for them.
     crkr get <url> <m3u_out>

     # Generate SubRip subtitles.